hassaaali/chatbot/README.md

 ---

-**Get started by uploading your first PDF document and asking questions about its content!**
+**Get started by uploading your first PDF document and asking questions about its content!
+RAG is enabled by default for the best experience.**